Reinforcement Learning for Feedback-Enabled Cyber Resilience: Cyber-Resilient Mechanism Designs and Applications

 As an analogy to Fig. \ref{fig: Feedback2} and \ref{fig: Feedback3}, we visualize the RL feedback in Fig. \ref{fig:feedbackhuman}.
-Different from the previous two, the cyber system is replaced by the human attention system for email vetting and security decisions.
+Different from the previous two, the cyber system is replaced by the human operator's attention system for alert inspections and responses.